Where to look for outside scholarships

 - Seek out professional associations.
 Are you aspiring to work in a specific career field?
 Research professional groups related to that vocation.
 Many offer outside scholarships to students interested in pursuing a job in that line of work.

 - Use a search engine.
 There are several reputable websites that provide scholarship search tools.
-Try one (or more) of these:
+Try the ones listed below.
+As well, check out all of MEFA's blog posts that highlight upcoming scholarship opportunities.

 Cost of private scholarships